Gomal Zam Dam: Waran Canal System

 On 12 September 2012, WAPDA and USAID signed an agreement for the construction of the Waran Canal System in Tank district of Khyber Pakhtunkhwa province.
-Under the agreement, USAID will provide $12 million funding for construction of the 164 km-long Waran Canal system to bring 28,000 acres of barren land under permanent irrigation.
+Under the agreement, USAID will provide $12 million in funding for construction of the 164 km-long Waran Canal system to bring 28,000 acres of barren land under permanent irrigation.
 In January 2013, WAPDA started the construction of Waran Canal System as an integral component of the Gomal Zam Dam project.
-On completion, the canal will irrigate 28,000 acres land in the district which would increase crop sowing in the area from 26 percent to 87 percent and harvesting intensity from 9 percent to 80 percent.
+On completion, the canal will irrigate 28,000 acres of land in the district which would increase crop sowing in the area from 26 percent to 87 percent and harvesting intensity from 9 percent to 80 percent.
 The Waran Canal, in addition to Gomal Zam Dam's main canal, will bring a total of 191,000 acres land under permanent irrigation in Dera Ismail Khan & Tank districts of Khyber Pakhtunkhwa province.

 It is very unfortunate that to-date the irrigation channel has not yet started working.
 Due to the high level of negligence on the part of concerned authorities the canal is yet to start.
 From 2012 till 2019 it's almost 7 years that the canal has been delayed for various reasons.
 Agriculture Engineer Engr.
 Salah Ud Din explained that the project has been delayed due to the following key reasons which should be addressed as soon as possible for the early completion of the project.

 Practicing of both sophisticated Canal Irrigation System as well as allowing Rodh Kohi floods into modern/ under establishing/ under construction WCs i.e.

 Non-segregation of primitive Rodh Kohi flood and modern / sophisticated Canal Irrigation system.